|

 Here is one of Woody Allen's finest moments.

-which has an earnestness and intelligence that belies its characters and gives
+with an earnestness and intelligence that belie its characters and give

-the audience a captivating insight.
+the audience some captivating insight.
 The film has Allen's usual richness

-of character, but with unusual nuances - for most of them at least.
+of character, but with unusual nuances – at least for most of them.

-Allen has a tendency to throw on too many characters and relations in
+Allen sometimes has a tendency to throw in too many characters and relations in

-his films, but here he keeps it tight and focused and weaves his two
+his films, but here he keeps everything tight and focused, as he weaves his two

-does so solidly, but the real treat here is Alan Alda's slick and
+does so with a pensive presence and deep acumen, but the real treat here is Alan Alda

 arrogant but ultimately charming and reasonable Lester.
-Woody Allen is
+Allen is

 raises.
-We don't necessarily learn any universal truths, but the film is
+You might not necessarily learn any new universal truths, but

 |